Norman0406/OpenSkeletonFitting/README.md

 ## OpenSF

 is the main framework.
-It consists of all necessary modules and utilities, which are needed by the modules
+It consists of all necessary utilities that are needed by the modules.
+This comprises module interface definitions, exception handling, logging and mathematical functions.

 ## OpenSFInput